mickymultani/API-Bench/README.md

 # API Performance Benchmarking Project

+## CAUTION:  Keep an eye on your temp files.
+API testing on localhost with Jmeter will fillup your temp storage pretty quickly.
+You will not be able to delete this on windows machine just using the explorer -- use TreeView and then delete the temp files to free up space.

 ## Overview

 This project focuses on benchmarking the performance of REST and gRPC APIs locally.
 It systematically tests, compares, and analyzes the performance characteristics using ApacheBench, ghz, and Apache JMeter, providing insights into response times, throughput, and error rates.